Of Pandas and People

 Of Pandas and People: The Central Question of Biological Origins is a controversial 1989 (2nd edition 1993) school-level supplementary textbook written by Percival Davis and Dean H. Kenyon, edited by Charles Thaxton and published by the Texas-based Foundation for Thought and Ethics (FTE).
-The textbook endorses the pseudoscientific (Note: National Science Teachers Association, a professional association of 55,000 science teachers and administrators in a 2005 press release: "We stand with the nation's leading scientific organizations and scientists, including Dr. John Marburger, the president's top science advisor, in stating that intelligent design is not science.…It is simply not fair to present pseudoscience to students in the science classroom.") concept of intelligent design – the argument that life shows evidence of being designed by an intelligent agent which is not named specifically in the book, although proponents understand that it refers to the Christian God.
-(Note: * "Aquinas was explicit that this intelligent designer 'everyone understands to be God.'"
+The textbook endorses the pseudoscientific (Note: National Science Teachers Association, a professional association of 55,000 science teachers and administrators in a 2005 press release: "We stand with the nation's leading scientific organizations and scientists, including Dr. John Marburger, the president's top science advisor, in stating that intelligent design is not science.…It is simply not fair to present pseudoscience to students in the science classroom.") notion of intelligent design – the argument that life shows evidence of being designed by an intelligent agent.
+Although this agent is not named specifically in the book, proponents understand that it refers to the Christian God.
+(Note: * "Aquinas was explicit that this intelligent designer 'everyone understands to be God.